 Located on a picturesque lake, this boutique, small hotel offers much more than just amazing views.
 They have a wonderful restaurant, outdoor hot tub and friendly, professional staff.
 The Lower Silesia region has tons of history to discover as well as local walking trails, castles and other attractions.
 Fregata is a great central base for all of your day trips.

-Search in Polish
+Search for Hotels in Polish

 Many of the smaller hotels in Poland are focused on Polish tourists and their information may not be available in English.
 This can make the search challenging!
 We recommend trying your Internet search in Polish using tools such as Google Translate.
 This may open new doors and provide a variety of interesting options.
 The boutique hotel market is growing quickly in Poland and not only offers great design, cuisine, nature and personal interactions but a safe shelter and unforgettable experience.